top of page

 Shiv Martin

-• 15 min read
+• 14 min read

-This matters because backlog is often conceptualised as a problem of throughput, rather than being understood as a broader challenge of organisational design, workforce sustainability, service quality and institutional trust.
-My perspective on this issue is shaped not only by direct work with individual teams, but also by the vantage point of working across a broad range of jurisdictions and practice environments as a consultant and trainer.
-Sitting outside any one agency has given me a wider view of the recurring patterns, pressures and missed opportunities that emerge across systems, and of the conditions that appear to support more sustainable and effective responses.
+My perspective on this important discussion is informed not only by direct work with individual teams, but also by working across a wide range of jurisdictions and practice settings as a consultant and trainer.
+Sitting outside any one agency has given me a broader view of the recurring patterns, pressures and missed opportunities.

 What is a backlog, really?